 - Misbehaviour by the student

 - Non-payment of fees by the due date.

-- Failure to commence studies within five (5) working days of the commencement of each term.
+- Failure to commence studies within twenty (20) working days of the commencement of their course.

-BLC may suspend a student's enrolment on the grounds of misbehaviour and severe misbehaviour.
+BLC may suspend a student's enrolment on the grounds of severe misbehaviour.
 Severe misbehaviour is defined but not limited to any actions resulting in a police report, for example actions causing grief or harm to another person or police prosecution.
 Other misbehaviour may include but is not limited to acts of discrimination, sexual harassment, and vilification or bullying as well as acts of cheating or plagiarism.
 Such acts of misbehaviour will be classified into one of two categories.